o3de/o3de.org/content/docs/user-guide/components/reference/atom/ssao.md

 toc: true
 ---

 The **SSAO** component approximates the occlusion of indirect lighting in a scene by using the *screen space ambient occlusion* technique.
-This occlusion is somtimes referred to as contact-shadows.
+This occlusion is sometimes referred to as contact-shadows.

 ![ssao-bistro](/images/user-guide/components/reference/atom/ssao-bistro.png)